Sylvia Plath: Final depressive episode and death

-Before her death, Plath tried at least once to take her own life.
+Before her death, Plath had tried at least once to take her own life.
 On August 24, 1953, she overdosed on sleeping pills.
-In June 1962, she drove her car off the side of the road into a nearby clearing, after learning about Hughes' and Wevill's affair.
+In June 1962, she drove her car off the side of the road into a nearby clearing after learning about Hughes' and Wevill's affair.
 The poetry critic and Plath's friend Al Alvarez always maintained that Plath told him it was a suicide attempt, but another friend claimed that Plath herself described the incident as "not a conscious suicide but a blind destructive urge over which she had no conscious control" and Hughes himself told Alvarez that it was a minor accident due to a "feverish blackout".

 In January 1963, Plath spoke with John Horder, her general practitioner.
 She described the current depressive episode she was experiencing; it had been ongoing for six or seven months.
 While for most of the time she had been able to continue working, her depression had worsened and become severe, "marked by constant agitation, suicidal thoughts and inability to cope with daily life."
 Plath struggled with insomnia, taking medication at night to induce sleep, and frequently woke up early.
 She had lost 20 pounds (9 kg) in a short time.
 However, she continued to take care of her physical appearance and did not outwardly speak of feeling guilty or unworthy.